njsmith/zs/doc/format.rst

     extra framing overhead.
 Fortunately the improved compression usually more than makes up for this.

-  * ``lzma2``: Block payloads are represented as raw LZMA2 bitstreams that can be decompressed using a dictionary size of :math:`2^22` bytes (i.e., 4 MiB).
-This means you can use the standard XZ presets 0 through 4, including the "extreme" 0e through 4e modes, but not higher.
-It also means that each decompression thread will need ~5 MiB of memory.
-Raw LZMA2 streams are ~0.5% smaller than XZ streams, so that's nice, but more importantly this dramatically reduces the requirements on readers -- e.g., it guarantees that the XZ Embedded edition will always be sufficient.
+  * ``lzma2;dsize=2^20``: Block payloads are represented as raw LZMA2
+    bitstreams that can be decompressed using a dictionary size of :math:`2^20` bytes (i.e., 1 MiB); this means that each decoder needs an upper bound of ~2 MiB of memory.
+Note that while it might look parametrized, this is a simple literal string -- for example, using the encoder string ``lzma2;dsize=2^21`` is illegal.
+This means you can use the standard XZ presets 0 and 1, including the "extreme" 0e and 1e modes, but not higher.
+This is pretty reasonable, since there is never any advantage to using a dictionary size that is larger than a single block payload, and we expect 1 MiB blocks to be rare; but, if there is demand, we may add further modes with larger dictionary sizes.

-    .. warning:: LZMA2 SUPPORT IS EXPERIMENTAL IT WILL CHANGE I am just too lazy to update the docs at the moment.
+    As compared to using XZ format, raw LZMA2 streams are ~0.5% smaller, so that's nice, but more importantly the use of raw streams dramatically reduces the complexity requirements on readers, which is important for an archival format.
+Doing things this way means that there's no need to be able to handle the multi-gigabyte dictionary sizes, complicated filter chains,
+    multiple checksums, etc., which the XZ format allows.

 * Metadata length (``u64le``): The length of the next field: